 Ever feel like your stomach is making flips, flutters, or butterflies?
 Or do you get a case of diarrhea when you are really nervous?
 That happens because our digestive system is incredibly responsive to the state of our mind and nervous tissues through an incredible network of neurons and messenger hormones.
 For this reason, the soothing and warming qualities of mucuna help with occasional intestinal cramps or spasms, gas or bloating, and bowel movement regularity.5

 Because mucuna is so effective when it comes to soothing the nervous system, we wanted to make sure it is easy to take on the go, so you can find the support you need, when you need it.
-We offer Mucuna as a liquid extract and as a bulk powder, and now, due to popular demand, it is available in tablets as well!
+We offer mucuna as a bulk powder and, thanks to popular demand, as tablets as well.
 Remember mucuna (kapikacchu) the next time you need rejuvenation support to soothe vata and keep your nerves grounded and nourished.